smarttdm/ebaas.github.io/_posts/2017-6-3-InstallMLStudio.markdown

 ## ML Studio Setup

-Run the downloaded MLStudio _x64_1.0.0_Setup.msi, follow the steps until the installation is complete.
+Download ML Studio setup from <a class="post-link" href="https://ebaas.github.io/download/">here</a>, run the downloaded ML Studio setup, follow the steps until the installation is complete.
 Then, launch the ML Studio by clicking the ML Studio icon on your desktop.

 ## License